Class Subspace :: sus :: boxed :: Box

 - Const correctness.
 A

-and does not expose mutable access to it. - Never null.
+const Boxtreats the inner object asconstand does not expose mutable access to it. - Never null.
 A

-and terminate the program rather than operate on a null.
+Boxalways holds a value until it is moved-from.
+It is constructed from a value, not a pointer.
+Alternatively it can be constructed from the constructor arguments bywith_args, likestd::make_uniquebut built into the type.
+A moved-fromBoxmay not be used except to be assigned to or destroyed.
+Using a moved-fromBoxwillpanicand terminate the program rather than operate on a null.
 This prevents Undefined Behaviour and memory bugs caused by dereferencing null or using null in unintended ways. - Supports up-casting (TODO: and

-) without leaving requiring a native pointer to be pulled out of theBox
+down-casting) without leaving requiring a native pointer to be pulled out of theBox. - No native arrays,

-but avoids API complexity for supporting pointers and native arrays (which decay to pointers) by rejecting native arrays. - Integration with concept type-erasure for
+Boxcan holdArrayorstd::arraybut avoids API complexity for supporting pointers and native arrays (which decay to pointers) by rejecting native arrays. - Integration with concept type-erasure for

 holding and constructing from type-erased objects which satisfy a given